 Current Offer: 60,000 American Express Membership Rewards points.
 The minimum spending requirement is $4,000 in the first 6 months.

-The American Express Gold Card earns 3 points per dollar on flights booked directly with airlines, 4 points per dollar at restaurants and, 4 points per dollar at US supermarkets on up to $25,000 in purchases annually.
+The American Express Gold Card earns 3 points per dollar on flights booked directly with airlines, 4 points per dollar at restaurants, 4 points per dollar on Uber Eats purchases, and 4 points per dollar at US supermarkets on up to $25,000 in purchases annually.
 For restaurants and grocery store spend, this is one of the highest earn rates available.
 Terms apply.
 Click here for more information

 If you are a beginner, I suggest starting with Chase cards before applying for American Express cards.
 This is due to the Chase 5/24 rule.
 There are several Chase cards that are great for Japan flights and hotels.